RebelInteractiveGroup/gettightspa.com/src/collections/landing_pages/about-us.md

     body: >-
       ## Trust the Science.
 Love the Results.

+      We are not a traditional medical spa.
+We think and function differently.
+Our mission is to provide the most scientifically validated, non-surgical methods to stimulate the body’s natural anti-aging response.
+The high tech machines that we use boost collagen, build muscle, permanently destroy fat cells and create a refreshed, revitalized, and renewed version of your absolute best self.
+Our practical purpose is to empower our clients to develop and function in the world with a powerful purpose.

       Dr. Beausoleil has curated a team of highly trained medical professionals to provide exceptional service and honest results.
 Dr. Beausoleil has a history of running successful medspas with the same technology and achieving all 5-star customer reviews.

   - type: content-carousel